 When the price makes a higher high or lower low, it is useful to check whether the AO histograms are also making a similar higher high and lower low.
 If yes, the strength and momentum of the move support price action.
-If not, then it could indicate that the strength and momentum of the move is fading and it could signal a first sign of a potential turn around.
+If not, then it could indicate that the strength and momentum of the move are fading and it could signal the first sign of a potential turn around.

 Be careful and only use the AO with other confirmations as the divergence could only cause a small correction, after which price continues with the established trend.
-In those cases you could see double or triple divergence before a turnaround indeed happens.
+In those cases, you could see double or triple divergence before a turnaround indeed happens.

 If a trader sees divergence, one method is to wait for the color of the histogram bars to change.
 For example in a bull market wait for the bar color to turn red.
 In a bear market, wait for the bar color to turn green.

 4) The indicator can be useful as well in counting the Elliot Waves.
-The histogram measurement at the end of a Wave 1 normally is close to zero line and typically travelled quite a distance to cross it.
-During the Wave 2 correction the histogram bars usually retrace and re –enter the same zone, but very shallow.
+The histogram measurement at the end of a Wave 1 normally is close to zero line and typically traveled quite a distance to cross it.
+During the Wave 2 correction the histogram bars usually retrace and re-enter the same zone, but very shallow.
 Wave 3 sees a very strong momentum pushing the AO to a new extreme far above the Wave 1 top.
 Wave 4 should see the AO retrace back to the zero line – either remaining in the same zone or slightly crossing.
 Wave 5 then sees a new burst in the same direction was Wave 3, but the momentum dies out and although price makes a new high or low, the AO peak usually does not.

-A useful tool for analyzing the AO could be a check list where one analyzes all 4 points to make a conclusion.
+A useful tool for analyzing the AO could be a checklist where one analyzes all 4 points to make a conclusion.